yukshimizu/managing-rhel-lifecycle-demo/README.md

    - Execution Environment: `Default execution environment`
    - Source Control Type: `Git`
    - Source Control URL: your git repositoriy
-4. Click `Save` button
+4. Click `Create source` button

-Please refer to [Ansible Doc](https://docs.ansible.com/automation-controller/4.5/html/userguide/projects.html#add-a-new-project) for more details.
+Please refer to [Ansible Doc](https://docs.redhat.com/en/documentation/red_hat_ansible_automation_platform/2.6/html/using_automation_execution/controller-projects#proc-controller-adding-a-project) for more details.

 NOTE: You need to configure Red Hat automation hub as your primary source of content.
 To configure automation hub, you must create a credential and add it to the Organization’s Galaxy Credentials field (in this case "Default").
 With automation hub, you have access to certified, supported collection i.e., "redhat.satellite".
+Please refer to [Ansible Doc](https://docs.redhat.com/en/documentation/red_hat_ansible_automation_platform/2.6/html/using_automation_execution/controller-projects#proc-projects-using-collections-with-hub) for more details.

 ### Create job templates
 Each job template is equivalent to a playbook in this repository.
 Repeat these steps for each template/playbook that you want to use and change the variables specific to the individual playbook.
-Please refer to [Ansible Doc](https://docs.ansible.com/automation-controller/4.5/html/userguide/job_templates.html) for more details.
+Please refer to [Ansible Doc](https://docs.redhat.com/en/documentation/red_hat_ansible_automation_platform/2.6/html/using_automation_execution/controller-job-templates) for more details.

 1. Click `Templates` in the left menu.
-2. Click `Add` button and select `Add job template`.
+2. Click `Create template` button and select `Create job template`.
 3. Follow the next steps respectively.
-4. Click `Save` button
+4. Click `Create job template` button

 #### Content View Publish
 - Name: `Content View Publish`